 Freeze dried foods, on the other hand, are usually foods containing a multitude of ingredients and seasonings.
 Nothing more is needed, just a little cook time in hot water to rehydrated them to have them ready to eat (10 - 15 minutes).
 They are pre-seasoned, pre-cooked and pre-mixed with other ingredients, making them the fastest and easiest foods to cook.

-See the Mountain House press release: Taste test using archived 30+ year old pouches (pdf file).
-They've also issued a bombshell press release regarding Wise Foods here (oxygen levels were 110 times higher then Mountain House).
+Mountain House has also issued a press release regarding Wise Foods (oxygen levels were 110 times higher than Mountain House!)

 Cooking is very simple.
 Instructions are found on the side of every package we sell - though they are hardly necessary due to how easy it is to cook our foods!
 Simply measure out the amount of ingredients you wish to make (depending on the number of servings you want) and add to boiling water.
 Personally, I don't actually measure anything.
 I just scoop out a cup or two, depending on how many are eating, and add it to boiling water.
 If I have too much water, I can add more food, or simply drain a little water off.
 If I have too little water, then I merely add a bit more.
 Instructions, found on the side of every package we sell.

 Cooking times are pretty short.
 Usually, 10 - 15 minutes will do it for most foods.
 This applies to all the freeze dried foods from all of our product lines, and many of the soups, stews and mixes from the Rainy Day food lines.
 Items such as biscuits, cookies, pancakes and bread mixes take a little cold water to make the dough or batter and are then baked.
 Indian bread (Scones) are fried on a hot frying pan for flat bread.